When God Lets the Enemy Run It Back — Modern Paraphrase | nocap.bible

 That doesn't mean he had no questions.
 It doesn't mean he wasn't angry.
 It means that even at rock bottom, he didn't throw God away.
 He held on — not because it made sense, but because he knew who God was.
 That's not blind faith.
 That's tested faith. 🪨

-When word got out about everything that had happened, three of Job's friends came from their own towns to be with him: Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite.
+When word got out about everything that had happened, three of friends came from their own towns to be with him: the Temanite, the Shuhite, and the Naamathite.
 They actually coordinated — they made a plan together to come show him sympathy and comfort him.

 But when they got close enough to see him, they didn't even recognize him.
 The man they knew was gone.
 He was so disfigured, so destroyed, that they burst into tears, ripped their robes, and threw dust into the air.

-And then they did the most powerful thing anyone can do for someone who's suffering: they sat with him.
+And then they did an incredibly powerful thing anyone can do for someone who's suffering: they sat with him.
 Seven days.
 Seven nights.
 On the ground.
 And nobody said a single word — because they could see that his pain was beyond words.

 No advice.
 No "everything happens for a reason."
-No toxic positivity.
+No positivity.
 Just presence.
 That's the people forget about Job's friends — before they started talking and got it wrong, they got this part incredibly right.
-Sometimes the most based thing you can do for someone in pain is just show up and shut up. 🫶
+Sometimes the realest thing you can do for someone in pain is just show up and shut up. 🫶